FREQUENTLY ASKED QUESTIONS

-What do I need to provide and expect from ny Newborn Specialist?
+What do I need to provide and expect from my Newborn Specialist?

 I am breastfeeding, how does that work?

 Your Newborn Care Specialist will bring you your baby when it is time for a feeding.
-She can assist with latching, pumping and positioning.
-She will also change diapers, burp, hold your baby upright for the recommended time and change any linens that need to be changed.
-All of this can take up to 45 minutes and most baby’s will feed 3 times a night, which makes that almost 3 hours of sleep you could be getting!
+She can assist with latching, pumping, and positioning.
+She will also change diapers, burp, hold your baby upright for the recommended time, and change any linens that need to be changed.
+All of this can take up to 45 minutes, and most babies will feed 3 times a night, which makes that almost 3 hours of sleep you could be getting!

 What is the difference between overnight care and awake care?

 A normal overnight caregiver may lightly rest when your newborn is sleeping.
-Caregivers may stay in your baby/babies room and are at their side when they wake or need assistance getting back to sleep during the night.
-During awake care your caregiver is alert and awake throughout the entire night giving your newborn more intense supervision.
+Caregivers may stay in your baby/baby’s room and are at their side when they wake or need assistance getting back to sleep during the night.
+During awake care, your caregiver is alert and awake throughout the entire night, giving your newborn more intense supervision.
 Awake care is especially important for newborns that may have medical conditions due to premature labor.

 What do I need to provide for my Newborn Care Specialist for 24 hour care?

-It is always important during 24 hour care that your infant specialist be comfortable.
-We suggest for 24 care that your specialist have access to a private bedroom, internet access and private bathroom.
+It is always important during 24-hour care that your infant specialist be comfortable.
+We suggest for 24 care that your specialist has access to a private bedroom, internet access, and private bathroom.
 If this is not possible, a minimum of a bed and personal space for personal items in the baby’s room or another space shall be provided.
 The family will also be expected to provide food and beverages for the duration of the placement.
-Specialists are also given 4 consecutive hours of personal time a day.
+Specialists are also given four consecutive hours of personal time a day.
 These hours are decided by the family and the specialist.
 It is important to remember your specialist needs sleep in order to provide the best quality care for your family.
-These 4 hours are generally used to nap, shower and take care of other personal needs.
+These 4 hours are generally used to nap, shower, and take care of other personal needs.